mlucy/mnist_aec_pytorch/experiments/results/results.md

 * I don't understand the attack they labeled "Targeted", I can't seem to find where they describe it in the paper.
-* I don't know what to set the convidence parameter to for CW (for CW+ they specify 50).
+* I don't know what to set the confidence parameter to for CW (for CW+ they specify 50).
 I ended up going with 20 (see comments in exp3.py).
 * Why are our accuracy numbers consistently a little higher?
 Seems